renamedquery/blender-cuda-subdivision-surface-gpu/README.md

 TODO:

+- Investigate the feasibility of using the method described in the paper ["Efficient GPU Rendering of Subdivision Surfaces using Adaptive Quadtrees"](http://www.graphics.stanford.edu/~niessner/papers/2016/4subdiv/brainerd2016efficient.pdf).

 - Read normals and texture coordinates from `.obj` files.

 - Write normals, texture coordinates, and faces to `.obj` files.